3dcitydb/plugin-ade-manager/README.md

 ADE Manager Plugin
 ======================================

+> [!NOTE]
+> This repository hosts the 3DCityDB v4 ADE Manager.
+Although 3DCityDB v5 is now available, 3DCityDB v4
+> remains stable and operational.
+However, it is in **maintenance mode**, meaning no significant new features are
+> planned, though existing bugs will continue to be addressed.
+Development is now focused on 3DCityDB v5, and we recommend
+> upgrading to benefit from new features and improvements.
+Please refer to the [3DCityDB v5 user manual](https://3dcitydb.github.io/3dcitydb-mkdocs/)
+> for more information.

 The ADE Manager is a plugin for the [3D City Database Importer/Exporter](https://github.com/3dcitydb/importer-exporter) and allows to dynamically extend a 3D City Database (3DCityDB) instance for high-performance storage and management of CityGML Application Domain Extensions (ADE).
 It is implemented based on the open-source